HMdb.org THE HISTORICAL

 Fort Carroll was named in honor of Maj.
 Gen. Samuel Sprigg Carroll, a West Point graduate from the District of Columbia.

 Location.
-38° 50.223′ N, 77° 0.417′ W. Marker is in Anacostia, District of Columbia, in Washington.
-Marker is on Martin Luther King, Jr. Avenue SE 0.1 miles north of South Capitol Street, on the right when traveling west.
-Click for map.
+38° 50.223′ N, 77° 0.417′ W. Marker is in Southeast Washington in Washington, District of Columbia.
+It is in Congress Heights.
+Marker is on Martin Luther King, Jr. Avenue Southeast, 0.1 miles north of South Capitol Street Southeast, on the right when traveling west.
 Located in the Fort Carroll Park.
-Marker is at or near this postal address: 3720 Martin Luther King, Jr. Avenue SE, Washington DC 20032, United States of America.
+Touch for map.
+Marker is at or near this postal address: 3720 Martin Luther King, Jr Avenue Southeast, Washington DC 20032, United States of America.
+Touch for directions.

 1. Fort Carroll Particulars